hgarza910/Shipping_ecommerce_proj/README.md

 **Flask Production:** https://towardsdatascience.com/productionize-a-machine-learning-model-with-flask-and-heroku-8201260503d2

 ## Putting the Model Into Production
 In order to gain practical experience in deploying the model, a Restful API was implemented using Flask.
 The API was set up locally for testing purposes.
-With the API, clients can send requests with the required parameters and recieve a binary response indicating whether the package will be delivered on time or not.
-The model achieved a testing accuracy of 67% in this production enviornment.
+With the API, clients can send requests with the required parameters and receive a binary response indicating whether the package will be delivered on time or not.
+The model achieved a testing accuracy of 67% in this production environment.

 ## Conclusion, Thoughts and Considerations
 Through this project I achieved the following: